DataCampM2DSSAF/ASHRAE_Giang_Tung_Cedric_Traore/README.md

 # Contents of the repository
 The repository contains the following files:
-- Code: the code which gives us the best score
+- Code: the code with different models
 - Suivi: the track project progress, including our tasks and results throughout the weeks
 - Report: the summary of our project